Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 * **Create turtle_following.py**

 (1) Enter the command "**vim turtle_following.py**" to edit the program, then paste the following program.
-If you need to make modifications, you can press "i" to enter the insert mode.
-Once you’ve finished modifications, input ":wq" to save and exit the file.
+If you need to make modifications, you can press "**i**" to enter the insert mode.
+Once you've finished modifications, input "**:wq**" to save and exit the file.

 ```bash
 vim turtle_following.py